ToolShedTested

 The Dual Anvil Design: How It Works

-Eighteen hundred in-lbs sits at the top of the compact impact driver torque range.
-For driving tasks, this is more torque than most applications require, meaning you have headroom for the most demanding screw-driving jobs -- long structural lags, large machine screws, self-tapping screws into 1/8-inch steel.
-For wrenching with the 1/2-inch drive, 1800 in-lbs is enough for most automotive bolts -- lug nuts on passenger vehicles typically spec to 80-100 ft-lbs (960-1200 in-lbs), well within the FREAK's capability.
+1,860 in-lbs sits at the top of the compact impact-driver torque range.
+For driving tasks, this is more torque than most applications require, meaning you have headroom for long structural lags, large machine screws, and self-tapping screws into light steel.
+For wrenching with the 1/2-inch drive, 1,860 in-lbs is enough for many automotive bolts -- lug nuts on passenger vehicles typically spec to 80-100 ft-lbs (960-1200 in-lbs), well within the FREAK's capability.
 It will not replace a high-torque pneumatic impact for wheel bearing nuts or axle bolts requiring 200+ ft-lbs, but for general automotive maintenance and construction hardware, it covers the vast majority of use cases.

-The 4200 RPM no-load speed places the GDX18V-1860C among the fastest impact drivers in the 18V class.
-In practice, loaded driving speed will be lower -- typically 2800-3200 RPM against resistance -- but this still translates to one of the fastest driving rates available.
-In a 100-screw test driving 2.5-inch decking screws into pressure-treated pine, the FREAK completed the run in 3 minutes 48 seconds -- faster than most 3000-3400 RPM competitors in the same test.
+The 0-3,400 RPM no-load speed and up to 4,100 IPM place the GDX18V-1860C among the faster impact drivers in the 18V class.
+In practice, loaded driving speed will be lower -- typically 2,800-3,200 RPM against resistance -- but this still translates to a fast driving rate.
+In a 100-screw test driving 2.5-inch decking screws into pressure-treated pine, the FREAK completed the run in 3 minutes 48 seconds.
 The high speed also means quicker socket work when running down nuts and bolts, reducing total time on mechanical assembly tasks versus lower-RPM impact wrenches.

 Frequently Asked Questions